Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 - The page have a feedback form, before submitting the form, I enter my name, emailaddress and a feedback message.
 - I click at the "Send" button under the form, The message is sent to my Gmail account, the form is reset back to it's default state, and it displays a message above the form thanking you for submitting.
 - If I dont fill in the form correctley before submitting, lets say leaving the email input window empty, a message will be displayed saying I need to include a emailaddress if I want to submit the form.
-- The icons at the bottom takes you to where you excpect.
+- The icons at the bottom take you to gitHub, LinkedIn & Instagram.

 ### Further Testing

 - This project was tested different webbrowsers, Google Chrome & Microsoft Edge, Safari.
-- This project was tested different devices such as Desktop, Laptop, Ipad, Iphone 12 Pro, IphoneX, Iphone 8 & Iphone 7, Sony xperia Z1.
+- This project was tested different devices such as Desktop, Laptop, Ipad, Iphone 12 Pro, Iphone X, Iphone 8 & Iphone 7, Sony xperia Z1.
 - The links are tested alot, to ensure they work correctly.
 - Friend & Family members has tested the site, looking for bugs and other issues.